duterte/Clone-Project-Proxy/README.md

 to set the app for production use add `NODE_ENV=production` into .env file, create .env file if none exist.
 You can also add `PORT=<port number>` into .env file to make the app run into desire port, default port is `3000`.

+### User Authentication

+The app will authenticate incoming request for the proxy routes before sending it to the remote endpoints

+As specified the functionality of the app should respond to `GET` request.
+The server should look for the `authorization` in the request header and that `authorization` header should contain user credential username and password needed for the authentication. the format should be in this way `Authorization: Basic <username>:<password>`

+### How user credentials was stored and add or remove user

+User credentials that will use to validate user is stored in `local_db > users`.
+Users credential can be added by manually adding a json file into the directory.
+JSON file contains a property of username and password.
+The name of the json file can be anything.
+The user can also be removed by manually deleting its json file. adding and deleting json files for the user takes effect immediately.

+The users password was stored in a plain text not encrypted nor hashed.

+### server logging feature

+server logs for incoming requests is place in `logs > access.log.txt` folder by default.
+This folder and text file will be dynamically created the system upon receiving any request.
+All incoming request is log.

 ### app.config.json

 app.config.json is the app configuration and settings by just.
 This implementation is better than modifying source code everytime you need to change some feature or functionality